Good question…it depends!

 These sites may include:

 The goal of this marketing is to drive traffic to your home.
-The more people see inside the home, the better your chances of finding a great Little Rock tenant.
+The more people see inside the home, the better your chances of finding a great Little Rock resident.
 You may receive three applications, and one is approved to rent your house.

 Once an application is received, your Little Rock property manager should carefully screen the applicant.
 At the very minimum, you should expect them to look at the applicant’s credit score and ability to pay rent.